 Heyge holds degrees from the Eastman School of Music, Northwestern University, a PhD in musicology from the University of Cologne, and an Artist Diploma (the German equivalent of a Doctorate of Musical Arts) from the Cologne Musik Hochschule.

-Sillick is the founder and Director Emeritus of the Toronto Montessori Teacher Training Institute, an internationally known writer and speaker promoting movement and music education, earth education, and Montessori teacher training.
+Sillick is the founder and Director Emeritus of the Toronto Montessori Teacher Training Institute.
+She is an internationally known writer and speaker promoting movement and music education, earth education, and Montessori teacher training.

 In 2007, Jill Hannagan and Jeff Spickard joined the executive team of Musikgarten as executive and administrative vice presidents.
 Long-time associates of Musikgarten, both have considerable experience running their own businesses and are musicians, making Musikgarten an early-childhood music company being managed by musicians who have had success in the worlds of both business and music.